balanced-dev/yuzu-docs/docs/definition/markup.md

 It also allows additional helpers to quickly and easily be added and used (however if you choose to add your own you'll need to replicate the functionality for server-side rendering and we will not be covering it in this documentation).

+Another benefit of using Handlebars is that it already has a .NET implementation of Handlebars ([Handlebars.net](https://github.com/rexm/Handlebars.Net)), allowing the partials created on the definition side to be rendered on the server.
+This is quick, due to the simplicity of Handlebars and because it allows the templates to be compiled into memory at application startup.
+Any AJAX requests required can also return a rendered Handlebars partial's HTML.

 ---

 # Handlebars Basics